 Pursuant to the provisions of Financial Accounting Standards Codification ("ASC") Topic 360, "Property, Plant and Equipment" the Company reviews proved crude oil and natural gas properties and other long-lived assets for impairment.
 These reviews are predicated by events and circumstances, such as downward revision of the reserve estimates or commodity prices that indicate a decline in the recoverability of the carrying value of such properties.
 The Company estimates the future cash flows expected in connection with the properties and compares such future cash flows to the carrying amount of the properties to determine if the carrying amount is recoverable.
 When the carrying amounts of the properties exceed their estimated undiscounted future cash flows, the carrying amounts of the properties are reduced to their estimated fair value.
 The factors used to determine fair value include, but are not limited to, estimates of proved reserves, future commodity prices, the timing of future production, future capital expenditures and a risk-adjusted discount rate.
 These estimates of future product prices may differ from current market prices of crude oil and natural gas.
 Any downward revisions to management's estimates of future production or product prices could result in an impairment of the Company's crude oil and natural gas properties in subsequent periods.
-Unproved crude oil and natural gas properties is recognized at the time of impairment by providing an impairment allowance.
+Unproved crude oil and natural gas properties that are individually significant are also periodically assessed for impairment of value.
+An impairment loss for unproved crude oil and natural gas properties is recognized at the time of impairment by providing an impairment allowance.

-The Company did not recognize any asset impairment for the twelve months ended February 29, 2020 and February 28, 2019.
+The Company did not recognize any asset impairment for the twelve months ended February 28, 2021 and February 29, 2020.